Buildings

 North East Derbyshire District Council has upgraded hundreds of hard-to-treat council homes – lowering emissions and tackling fuel poverty.
 Retrofitting council-owned properties with heat pumps and high levels of insulation where possible is Action 13 in the 50-point Climate Action Plan for Councils.

-Read how City of York Council is building 600 zero-carbon homes, using the innovative Passivhaus approach as part of their Climate Action Plan.
-Zero carbon homes form part of Action 18 in the 50-point Climate Action Plan for Councils – require buildings on council land to be extremely energy efficient, using the Passivhaus standard or similar.
+City of York Council is building 400 zero-carbon homes, using the innovative Passivhaus approach as part of its Climate Action Plan.
+Zero-carbon homes form part of Action 18 in the 50-point Climate Action Plan for Councils, to require buildings on council land to be extremely energy efficient, using the Passivhaus standard or similar.

 These case studies were produced by Ashden and Friends of the Earth, with support from ADEPT (Association of Directors of Environment, Economy, Planning and Transport), Climate Emergency UK, Grantham Institute (Climate Change and the Environment, Imperial College London), London Environment Directors’ Network (LEDNet), and My Society.